 Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
-92.351(b)
+24 CFR 91.520(e) and 24 CFR 92.351(a)

 SHRA makes housing options available to all qualified individuals regardless of race, color, religion, sex, familial status, disability, national origin, sexual orientation or gender identity.
 SHRA markets its single-family home loan programs to area lenders, who are trained to offer the program to all income-eligible buyers.
 SHRA also works with professional housing counseling agencies to offer homebuyer education and counseling to prospective homebuyers.
 Counseling services include outreach in different languages, and education on fair housing law.